 An NGINX Ingress is an API object that provides Layer 7 load balancing to manage external access to Services in a Kubernetes cluster.
-Container Service for Kubernetes (ACK) allows you to use the advanced features of NGINX Ingresses to configure specific URLs to allow external access, set rewrite rules, configure HTTPS, and implement canary releases.
+NGINX Ingresses allow you to configure URLs for external access, rewrite the URL paths of requests, configure HTTPS services, and perform canary releases.
 This topic describes how to configure secure data transmission, set mutual TLS authentication, use regular expressions to specify domain names, use wildcard domain names, apply for free TLS certificates, and customize other related features.

 Prerequisites

-- A kubectl client is connected to the ACK Pro cluster.
+A kubectl client is connected to the cluster.
 For more information, see Step 2: Select a type of cluster credentials.

-- A Deployment and a Service are created.
-For more information, see Manage Ingresses by using kubectl.
+A Deployment and a Service are created.
+For more information, see Method 2: Create an NGINX Ingress by using kubectl.

 NGINX configuration